ahmed-gamal-dev/modern_laravel_starter/README.md

 ```

 the follwing section for SMTP configuration, it is important
-to work with email verification and reset password, we enabled it be
+to work with email verification and reset password.
-default, if you don't need you can disable them by remove  implements MustVerifyEmail in user Model
-and comment the follwing lines in features array in config/fortify file:
-- Features::emailVerification(),
-- Features::resetPasswords(),

 ```
 MAIL_MAILER=smtp